hjacobs/tech.zalando.com/authors/daniel-nowak.rst

 .. type: text
 .. author_title: Head of Logistics Software

 I joined Zalando in the beginning of 2010.
 Since then I had several roles and projects.
 Everything started with my personal favorite project of all time.
-The name was booster and we fastend our web shop by the factor 40 in 2 weeks.
-Afterwards I was a the team lead of our backend team and in the beginning of 2012 I started our logistics department were we are creating the software for our own warehouses.
+The name was booster and we improved our web shop speed by the factor 40 in 2 weeks.
+Afterwards I was a team lead of our backend team and in the beginning of 2012 I started our logistics department where we are creating the software for our own warehouses.